ming71/toolbox/drawbox/README.md

 Implemented in form of **polygon** by opencv-python.

 ## demo
-Draw the boxes on image by directly entering a picture path and point column。
+Draw the boxes on image by directly entering a picture path and point column.

 ## DrawBox
 * get_points